-I will utilize dictation tests in order to uncover the factors prompting spelling errors of the novel consonant phonemes /p/, /v/, /g/, as these phonemes are not present in Arabic (i.e., the native language of the participants).a dictation test will be administered over one sessions.
-The test will be comprised of 48 randomly selected English words possessing consonants in different phonological environments (initial and final positioning).
+I will utilize dictation tests in order to uncover the factors prompting spelling errors of the novel consonant phonemes /p/, /v/, /g/, as these phonemes are not present in Arabic (i.e., the native language of the participants).A dictation test will be administered over one session.
+The test will be comprised of 48 randomly-selected monosyllabic English words possessing consonants in different phonological environments (i.e., initial vs. final position).
 24 of the words treat the target phonemes /p/, /v/ and /g/, while the other 24 words treat their respective phoneme pairs, i.e., /b/, /f/ and /k/.

 The words contain the target phoneme in the initial and final position, in order to determine if the phonemes' position effect the learners' spelling accuracy.
-All the words consist of one syllable word (see Appendix 1).

 The participants’ usual English teacher will conduct the tests, and the students will be unaware that they are being tested.